-Figure 3: Box-plots that show the dispersion of the starch mass measured in the wood cores from trees of each evaluated species at different times/seasons during 2019.
+Figure 4: Box-plots that show the dispersion of the starch mass measured in the wood cores from trees of each evaluated species at different times/seasons during 2019.
 The yellow shaded area corresponds to the dry season, while the blue shaded areas correspond to the wet season.
-Differences between groups are indicated by different letters (with 95% confidence) above the box-plots and show the observed seasonality of starch mass in stem wood.
+Differences between groups are indicated by different letters (with 90% confidence) above the box-plots and were tested with Wilcoxon signed-rank tests.
+Blue boxplots represent the parenchyma storing species while red boxplots represent fiber storing species.